-Messages like “Congratulations! you have won a $1000 reward in our lucky draw, Please click to claim the prize”, “We found an unauthorised transaction on your account, Please click the link below to confirm your identity”, ”Please verify your account as a process of system upgradation, Click on the link and provide your details” etc are some of the common messages used to phish out information like credit card details and account passwords.
+Messages like “Congratulations! you have won a $1000 reward in our lucky draw, Please click to claim the prize”, “We found an unauthorized transaction on your account, please click the link below to confirm your identity”, ”Please verify your account as a process of system upgradation, Click on the link and provide your details” etc are some of the common messages used to phish out information like credit card details and account passwords.

 Using a similar technique, keystrokes can also be hijacked.
 With a carefully crafted combination of stylesheets, iframes, and text boxes, a user can be led to believe they are typing in the password to their email or bank account, but are instead typing into an invisible frame controlled by the attacker.
 (Source)

-5) Social Spam - Social spam is unwanted spam content that appears on social networks and/or any website with user-generated content (comments, chat, etc.).
+Social spam is unwanted spam content that appears on social networks and/or any website with user-generated content (comments, chat, etc.).
 This type of spam can appear in many forms such as bulk messages, hate speech, profanity, insults, fraudulent reviews, malicious links, fake friends, and personally identifiable information.